 Vegas Primer Tip: In times when the bathroom lines are long, try upstairs on the Mezzanine level.
 This bathroom is usually wide open.

 Hakkasan’s third floor is home to the 3rd Floor Club (hip hop room) and the 3rd Floor Lounge (offering a more relaxed hip hop atmosphere).

 Let me take a moment to say – when it’s open, the 3rd Floor Club is on fire!
 And it’s one of our top picks for best hip hop clubs in Vegas.

 The club sits at approximately 10,000 SF providing a more intimate hip hop club experience.
 You’ll take the elevator up to the third floor and turn right to get to the club.

 - Nights Open: Most Fridays and Saturdays during the summer

 - Bottle Service: $$

 - Music: Hip Hop

 - DJs: Lesser known, but a great party nonetheless!

-The Ling Ling Club is considerably smaller than the Main Room and can’t hold nearly as many people but don’t let that fool you.
+The 3rd Floor Club is considerably smaller than the Main Room and can’t hold nearly as many people, but don’t let that deter you.
 This place is ultra-popular, especially on the big nights.